ZiadHatab/ziadhatab.github.io/_posts/2023-07-01-multiline-trl-calibration.md

 image: # TRL_waveguide_GCPW_kit.png
 ---

-I believe there is a defining moment for those of us who perform RF measurements: the time before mastering TRL calibration and the time after.
-TRL calibration is a powerful tool for VNA calibration.
-More importantly for planar circuit measurements where in-situ probing is often not possible.
+TRL calibration is one of the most powerful tools for VNA calibration, especially for planar circuit measurements where in-situ probing is often not possible.
 However, as I discussed in my [previous post on TRL](https://ziadhatab.github.io/posts/trl-calibration/), TRL calibration is bandwidth-limited.
-This is where the multiline version comes in, which enables broader frequency coverage.
+This is where the multiline version comes in, enabling broader frequency coverage.

 The purpose of this post is to provide the mathematical background for implementing multiline TRL calibration.
 I will not be discussing how to implement the NIST version [1,2]; instead, I will show you my own version [3], which is based on a different formulation and makes fewer assumptions.
 You can check out my GitHub repository for Python scripts and measurements, where I also provide an example analyzing the statistical difference between my method and NIST's method: <https://github.com/ZiadHatab/multiline-trl-calibration>

+For computing suitable line lengths for your custom multiline TRL kit, see my GitHub repository on this: <https://github.com/ZiadHatab/line-length-multiline-trl-calibration>

 ## The Bandwidth Limitation of TRL Calibration